JaidenRatti/university-notes/README.md

 # university-notes
 Notes from University of Waterloo courses.

-If you notice a typo feel free to open a pr :)
+If you notice a typo feel free to lmk :)

 Can also see notes on my website @ [jaidenratti.com/Notes/[_course code_]](https://www.jaidenratti.com/Notes/MATH239)